visionmedia/node-progress/Readme.md

 ## Options:

   - `total` total number of ticks to complete
+  - `width` the displayed width of the progress bar defaulting to total
   - `stream` the output stream defaulting to stdout
   - `complete` completion character defaulting to "="
   - `incomplete` incomplete character defaulting to "-"